 To determine if a lap joint was made by hand, or if a machine was used.
 Look for signs of uneven cutting, and guide lines that may have been made by a scribe.
 A machine made lap joint will most likely have clean cuts and guide marks may not have been used.

 The late 1600’s to the very early 1700’s, introduced a difficult to make joint into furniture making.
 Drawers that were made before this time were more of an inconvenience with an extremely limited use, as they would break rather easily.
 Instead of drawers, carpenters made coffers – simple boxes that were designed to fit into the space provided.

 By cutting out dove tail shapes at the end of the timber, and matching them up with dove tail shapes that have been cut into the end of another piece of timber, like a puzzle piece.
-Allows carpenters to make strong and durable draws that won’t pull apart when the draw is being opened.
+Allows carpenters to make strong and durable drawers that won’t pull apart when the drawer is being opened.